 33. Bus, bike or walk

-In November 2018, the average price of gas in Hawaii was $3.84 per gallon, more than 45 percent higher than the national average.
-At that rate, the cost of driving adds up quickly.
-Meanwhile, an unlimited monthly pass to ride TheBus costs $70, and it's just $15 a month for unlimited 30-minute rides on a Biki bike.
+In November 2022, the average price of gas in Hawaii was $5.19, more than 35 percent higher than the national average.
+Meanwhile, a monthly pass to ride TheBus costs $80, and it’s just $15 a month for unlimited 30-minute rides on a Biki bike.

 34. Maintain your car to save on gas

 Rotating your tires every 7,500 miles or so will not only save you from having to replace your tires as often, but it'll also improve handling, which cuts down on gas usage.
 Boost gas mileage by 3 percent by keeping your tires properly inflated, and gain another 4 percent by tuning your engine.
 And don't forget to take excess cargo out of your truck: every extra 100 pounds pushes gas prices up around 2 percent.

 35. Don't speed